We’re excited to introduce a new interactive command-line tool that makes it

 You can spin up multiple instances with

-edgedb server init, each listening on a dedicated auto-assigned port.
+edgedb instance init, each listening on a dedicated auto-assigned port.

 You can inspect all existing instances with